-FLORAL ARRANGEMENTS: Advise your florist to call the Office of Public Safety at Canisius College at (716) 888-2330 an hour or two before delivering the flowers so that an officer may unlock the Chapel.
+FLORAL ARRANGEMENTS: Advise your florist to call the Office of Public Safety at Canisius University at (716) 888-2330 an hour or two before delivering the flowers so that an officer may unlock the Chapel.
 Ask the florist to place your name on each item to avoid confusion since other floral deliveries might be arriving that day.
 Floral arrangements which include candles are not permitted.
 If pedestals/stands for flowers are desired, they must be supplied by you or your florist.
 Flowers are not allowed on the altar.
-If you want an aisle-runner, inform the florist that the distance to the altar is 85 feet and aisle width is 5 1/2 feet.
-For your information there are 23 rows of pews in the chapel.
-The chapel holds approximately 300 people.
+For your information there are 23 rows of pews in the Chapel.
+The Chapel holds approximately 300 people.

 PHOTOGRAPHY: The photographer should be as inconspicuous as possible throughout the ceremony.
 Check with your priest or deacon concerning photography.
 Photographers at work will not be allowed to delay the preparations for a scheduled event which follows your wedding.
 If your wedding finishes in a timely manner, you should have time to take photos after Mass either in the church or on the campus grounds.

-MUSIC: You are responsible for finding your own musician, however, our wedding coordinator will assist you in this by providing you with our preferred musicians.
+MUSIC: You are responsible for finding your own musician, however, our wedding coordinator will assist you in this by providing you with our preferred musicians list.
 All Music and musical texts must be performed live and should be appropriate for a church ceremony and support the sacred, religious nature of the ceremony.
-The chapel is equipped with a piano and an electric organ and your music selections must be able to be played on one of those instruments.
+The Chapel is equipped with a piano and an electric organ and your music selections must be able to be played on one of those instruments.